Independence Day 2017: India's athletes who are currently World No. 1

 Similarly, the women’s kabaddi team has also enjoyed a dominant run on the world stage.
 They have won three World Cup crowns in a row, along with two consecutive gold medals at the Asian Games in 2010 and 2014.

-India has a decent representation in the para-athlete events across the world as well.
-Sundar Singh Gurjar, who was disqualified at the Rio Paralympics for the most unfortunate of reasons, is currently ranked number one in the world in shotput and javelin throw events in the F46 category.
+India has a decent representation in the para-athlete events across the world as well, highlighted by the historic performance at last month’s World Para Athletic Championships in London.
+Sundar Singh Gurjar, who was disqualified at the Rio Paralympics for the most unfortunate of reasons, is currently ranked number one in the world in the javelin throw event in the F46 category and won gold in London as well.

 The future for Indian sport is bright, with two athletes on the top of the junior world rankings in their respective areas of domain.
 Lakshya Sen is the number one junior badminton player in the world and at just 15 years of age, he reached the finals of the senior men’s national championships, where he finished runner-up.

 Another rising star is 19-year-old Neeraj Chopra, who is the best javelin thrower in the world in the junior ranks.
 He won a gold medal last year at the IAAF World U20 Championships and also set a junior world record.
-He also recently ensured his qualification for the World Championships that will be held in London later this year.
+He also participated in the recently-concluded IAAF World Championships in London.

 |1.||Indian men’s cricket team||Cricket (Test)|